adielBm/english/Grammar/Mood/Indicative/Usage.md

 - **Two actions in parallel** - *While you **were washing** the dishes, Sue **was walking** the dog.*
 - **Emphasizing how long a past action took** - *The children were playing in the park for the whole afternoon*
 - **Storytelling** - *The sun **was shining** and the birds **were singing**...*
+- We were going to tell you earlier.

 ## Past Perfect